OpenGATE/GateContrib/dosimetry/Radiotherapy/example12/readme.txt

 This example  illustrates the simulation of a linac head.
-We first show a full simulation, then split it into two parts.
 The first part aims at obtaining a phase-space (PhS) from electron source to a plane just before the MLC.
 The second part makes use of this PhS as a source.